oryxlabs/PolarDNS/docs/catalogue/aliases-loops-and-chains.md

 ```
 ### HTTPS alias loop (htloop)
 Respond with a `HTTPS` record containing the exact same domain name as in the query, effectively creating a direct infinite loop.
 Optionally, respond with a domain name that leads to an infinite loop with an arbitrary number of elements.
-Note that this provides the same functionality as requesting the `HTTPS` record for the generic `loop` feature.:exclamation:**BEWARE**:exclamation:This could potentially lead to a domain lock-up (DoS).
+Note that this provides the same functionality as requesting the `HTTPS` record for the generic `loop` feature.:warning:**BEWARE**:warning:This could potentially lead to a domain lock-up (DoS).

 <table>
 <tr><td>format:</td><td>htloop.&lt;NUMBER>.yourdomain.com</td></tr>